Condo studio apartments are one of the cheapest options for those looking to invest in property in Singapore.

 For most people buying a studio unit in Singapore purely as an investment (and not as a home), their main strategy is to rent it out.

 Aside from their relative affordability, studios also typically enjoy a higher rental yield (the income you earn from renting your property per year, as a percentage of the property’s total value).
 This means you’re earning back the money you put into the studio at a quicker-than-average rate.

 There’s a caveat though: Captain Obvious would point out that you’re only getting rental income if your property is, you know, rented out.

 In general, is there demand?
 For sure.
 Single expats working in Singapore, non-homeowner couples needing their privacy (wink)… Even among Singaporeans and PRs, we’ve seen the percentage of people living alone increase from 9.5% in 2012 to 13.0% in 2017.
+And with the current Covid-19 situation forcing everyone to stay in more, articles are reporting that many more are turning to the rental market for their own space.
 These people might all be looking for a studio apartment for themselves.

 However, also consider the possibility of void periods when your property is unrented.
 That’s the most painful, since your rental income is a fat 0.
 With studio apartments, you might run the risk of more void periods, as compared to say, if you were renting out a 4-bedder.

 Don’t get us wrong, we’re not saying all tenants renting studios are serial house-hoppers.
 Your tenant might very well stay for years, but keep in mind that it’s much easier for someone who’s flying solo to move around, whereas big groups or families renting larger units are more likely to rent for years at a time, reducing void periods.